 International and Domestic Arbitration Centre in India (IDAC) – As IDAC’s website explains that it’s: “a premier International Arbitration Institution based in India and promoted by arbitration practitioners.
 IDAC India provides neutral, efficient and reliable dispute resolution services in this emerging hub of Asia’s industrial and commercial activity and also upholds the highest standards in the International and Domestic Arbitration practice area.“ The IDAC’s website is located here.

-The Indian Council of Arbitration (ICA) — As the ICA website details: “The ICA was established in 1965 as a specialized arbitral body at the national level under the initiatives of the Govt. of India and apex business organizations like FICCI etc. Based in New Delhi, the main objective of ICA is to promote amicable, quick and inexpensive settlement of commercial disputes by means of arbitration, conciliation, regardless of location.”
+The Indian Council of Arbitration (ICA) — As the ICA website details: “The ICA was established in 1965 as a specialized arbitral body at the national level under the initiatives of the Govt. of India and apex business organizations like FICCI etc. Based in New Delhi, the main objective of ICA is to promote amicable, quick and inexpensive settlement of commercial disputes by means of arbitration, and conciliation, regardless of location.”
 The ICA website is located here.

 The Chinese Arbitration Association, Taipei (CAA) — As the CAA website details: “The Chinese Arbitration Association, Taipei (“CAA”) is a non-profit organization based in Taipei, Taiwan, addressing disputes through arbitration, mediation and other forms of alternative dispute resolution under either its own rules or any other rules agreed upon by the arbitrating parties.”
 The CAA website is located here.

 World Trade Centre Macau Arbitration Centre — As the Centre’s website details: “The objective of the World Trade Center Macau Arbitration Center (also known as WTC Macau Arbitration Center) is to promote the resolution of disputes through arbitration and conciliation, providing the parties of the dispute with alternative resolutions other than judicial litigation.”